brianrahadi/quartz/content/posts/getting-first-coop.md

 Word of mouth, after all, plays a huge role in how we operate in society.
 We can easily trust another person if a trusted friend recommends them to us.

 #### 3. Message recruiters on LinkedIn.
-This strategy, even though it seems a bit impolite at first, can be proven very effective.
-Make sure that you reword your message to be professional and direct, and expect nothing in return.
+This strategy, even though it may feel unnatural for many peoplet, can be proven very effective.
+Make sure that you reword your message to be professional and direct, and tone the word to never expect anything.
 It is also highly recommended that you show interest in that company by explaining what you have done that may be related to what they are currently doing.

 In fact, this is what one of my friends did, and it actually landed them a job as a software engineer intern.
 You never know where it might take you.

 #### 4. Expect failure and fear not trying.
 What has worked for me to still keep applying every day is to always treat failure as the expected scenario.
 I think this is quite easy for people who are generally still finding their first co-op.
 After all, it stinks, but it's really not the end of the world if we don't get it, right?
 But now that we still have the chance, it's best to always keep trying ᕙ('▿')ᕗ.

+One of the most important thing is to have a good mindset.

+What if your goal is to try to get 50 rejections instead of focusing on getting an offer?
+I think you will be much more focused on applying many more things.
+Of course, make sure that the application is filled well.

 ## Passing the Interview
 An interview can be very nerve-wracking, especially if you don't have much experience with it.